See LNER class J94 for details.

 The locomotive was sent to the Hunslet Engine Company for repairs and to be fitted with an underfloor feed stoker in August 1962.

 In March 1963 the locomotive was to be found at Waterloo Main Colliery at Temple Newsam in Yorkshire.
 Twelve months later it was moved to Allerto Bywater Workshops at Castleford before returning to Waterloo Main Colliery where it acquired the name Diana.

 The name was removed before the locomotive was transferred to Wheldale Colliery at Castleford in September 1970.
 By May 1972 the locomotive was classed as a spare and the following year it was moved to Newmarket Colliery at Stanley in Yorkshire.

 In January 1975 the locomotive was sold to A Maxwell and moved to Tyne & Wear Industrial Monuments Trust at the Bowes Railway near Gateshead.

-The locomotive was based on the Caledonian Railway but its current home is unknown.
+The locomotive is based on the Caledonian Railway.